-Over the course of his long career, Gordon Pinsent has acted in the theatre, in films and on television.
-He’s worked in most parts of Canada, the United States and even Greece.
+Over the course of his long career, Gordon Pinsent acted onstage, in films and on television.
+He worked in most parts of Canada, the United States and even Greece.
 Yet on July 12 1930, it’s almost certain that Steve and Flossy Pinsent never imagined, while gazing into their sleepy newborn’s eyes, that he would grow up to become a Canadian icon – one who is recognized wherever he goes.

 It nearly didn’t happen.
 When he left his native Newfoundland at 17 years old, his hopes were high and his sights were set on a dazzling acting career, but Pinsent’s lack of experience stood in the way of his dreams.
 He had to support himself teaching at the Arthur Murray Dance Academy when he wasn’t working as a commercial artist or portrait painter.

 His proverbial “big break” came at the Winnipeg Repertory Theatre when the owner noticed how intensely Pinsent was watching a performance.
 Intrigued, he invited him to read for a part, but when he offered him a small role, Pinsent declined.
 He wanted to play the lead.
 Somehow, the aspiring actor persuaded the owner to give him a chance.
 He debuted as Sebastian in Shakespeare’s Twelfth Night.
 The rest, as they say, is history.